September 18, 2019

 An example of a virtual company tour is shown by BMDSystemhaus:

-In the video, the new employee sees the important processes in the morning, genuine insights into the workplaces, and benefits that the company provides – all to be viewed in under three minutes and produced without significant technical effort.
+In the video, the new employee sees the important processes in the morning, real insights into the workplaces and benefits the company offers – all viewable in under three minutes and produced without significant technical effort.

 This type of learning video is well-suited as an introduction for new employees, for example, at the beginning of an online course during onboarding.
-It can also be used as an advertising video for the company – a great opportunity for onboarding and recruiting.
+It can also be used as a promotional video for the company – a great opportunity for onboarding and recruiting.

-Idea 2: The introductory video for (new) managers
+Idea 2: The introduction video for (new) managers

 Knowing supervisors and managers is equally important for new and existing employees.
-Learning videos are particularly well-suited for such introductions: A short video message allows for a direct personal connection to the supervisor – and thus also to the company.
+Learning videos are particularly well-suited for such introductions: A short video message allows for a direct personal connection with the supervisor – and thus with the company as well.

-Such an introductory video was filmed by Schuhplus for a new branch manager:
+A video has been created by Schuhplus for a new branch manager:

-In the approximately one-minute video, the company leader personally introduces a new branch manager and emphasizes her commitment to the new team.
-The introductory video was recorded using very simple means: With a smartphone, right on site in the new branch.
+In the approximately one-minute video, the company director personally presents a new branch manager and emphasizes her commitment to the new team.
+The introduction video was recorded using the simplest means: With a smartphone, right on site in the new branch.

-This type of introductory video is suitable for companies of all sizes.
-Especially in large companies, a video message can help inform employees in a sympathetic manner when changes in the management level are made.
+This type of introduction video is suitable for companies of all sizes.
+Especially in large companies, a video message can help to inform employees in a sympathetic way when changes are made at the management level.

 Idea 3: The personal training video

-This third form of video is the most well-known and is frequently used in companies: A learning video conveys important continuing education content in a targeted manner.
-The teacher – usually a trainer or coach – stands in front of the camera.
-But experienced employees can also record such training videos to support their colleagues.
+This third form of video is the most well-known and is frequently used in companies: Important further training content is specifically conveyed through a learning video.
+The instructor stands in front of the camera – usually a trainer or coach.
+However, experienced employees can also record such training videos to support their colleagues.

-How a personal training video for sales conversations might look is shown by sales trainer Dirk Kreuter:
+How a personal training video for sales conversations can look is shown by sales trainer Dirk Kreuter:

-The example video shows you a particularly exciting method: The teacher directly addresses a question from a learner and answers it in the further course of the video.
-In this way, trainers or colleagues can address specific questions from employees that may arise during continued education.
+The example video shows you a particularly interesting method: The instructor directly addresses a question from a learner and answers it later in the video.
+In this way, trainers or colleagues can address specific questions from employees, which may arise during further training.

 Such classic training videos are very easy and quick to produce: Here too, a smartphone is sufficient for the video shoot.
-From several such learning videos, a valuable knowledge database for your company can emerge, benefiting all employees.
+A valuable knowledge database can emerge from multiple such learning videos, benefiting all employees in your company.

-Can shooting videos with a smartphone really work?
-You can find all information and helpful download materials on our comprehensive info page on creating videos for online courses.
+Can video shooting with a smartphone really work?
+You can find all information and helpful downloadable materials on our extensive information page on creating videos for online courses.

 Idea 4: The practical situational recording

-This fourth idea for learning videos in companies also comes from the field of further education.
-Especially in communication or sales training, training videos with theoretical content are not enough.
-Practical exercises and role plays are recommended: As videos in the e-learning course, these situational recordings form an excellent foundation for discussions or troubleshooting.
+This fourth idea for learning videos in companies also comes from the field of further training.
+Particularly in communication or sales training, training videos with theoretical content are often insufficient.
+Here, practical exercises and role plays are recommended: As videos in e-learning courses, these situational recordings provide an excellent basis for discussions or error analysis.

 The following video is a humorous example of a practical situational recording:

 The video shows a sales conversation in a traffic center.
-A good question to ask other employees might be, “What is going wrong here?” – Such situational recordings can lighten the mood while also clarifying processes and problems.
+A good question to other employees might be “What is going wrong here?” – Such situational recordings can lighten the mood while clarifying processes and problems.

 Idea 5: The technical explanatory video

-Technical and digital skills are becoming increasingly important in the context of digitalization.
+Technical and digital skills are becoming increasingly important due to digitalization.
 For such purposes, you can use videos that simply explain digital tools or programs.
-The great advantage: Employees can easily mimic the processes in technical explanatory videos directly at their own pace.
-The learning effect is thus significantly higher than with once-only “demonstrations.”
+The great advantage: Employees can easily imitate the processes in technical explanatory videos at their own pace.
+The learning effect is therefore significantly higher than with a one-time demonstration.

-This example shows how an explanatory video conveys technical basics in a simple way:
+This example shows how an explanatory video conveys technical basics in a simple manner:

 In under five minutes, employees learn the basics of PowerPoint in this video.
-The screen of the explainer is recorded directly to illustrate all steps in the system.
-Such screen recordings (also known as screencasts) can be easily produced with almost any computer.
+The instructor’s screen is directly recorded to illustrate all steps in the system.
+Such screen recordings (also known as Screencasts) can be easily produced with almost any computer.

-By the way: We at the blink.it team have had great experiences with this type of learning videos: We use such screencasts almost daily to explain complex processes to colleagues, hand off tasks, or onboard new employees.
+By the way: We at the blink.it team have had great experiences with this type of learning videos: We use such screencasts almost daily to explain complex processes to colleagues, delegate tasks, or onboard new employees.

 Conclusion: What do the 5 ideas for learning videos bring to your company?

-1. The virtual company tour supports new employees during onboarding and advertises your company.
+1. The virtual company tour supports new employees during onboarding and promotes your company.

-2. The introductory video for (new) managers increases the personal connection between employees and supervisors.
+2. The introduction video for (new) managers enhances the personal bond between employees and supervisors.

-3. The personal training video conveys important content for further education and answers relevant questions from your employees.
+3. The personal training video conveys important content for further training and answers relevant questions from your employees.

 4. The practical situational recording encourages realistic discussions in e-learning.

-5. The technical explanatory video simply demonstrates how to use digital tools and important programs.
+5. The technical explanatory video easily demonstrates the use of digital tools and important programs.

-This list has inspired you, and you want to produce learning videos for your company yourself?
-Then download our guide for video shooting on a smartphone as a PDF for free now and implement your own ideas directly!
+This list has inspired you, and you want to create your own learning videos for your company?
+Then download our guide for video shooting with a smartphone for free as a PDF now and put your own ideas into action!

 Do you want to shoot videos for your e-learnings?
 Download our free concept template for filling out for your video shoot.